vasilii314/vasilii314/README.md

 ---

 ### Other tech skills:

-Apart from web development, I enjoy AI, image processing, and 3D graphics.
-Tensorflow and OpenCV are the tools I'm working with at the moment.
-My other area of interest is game development.
-Lots of people enjoy playing videogames, but I wanted to know how they work under-the-hood.
-This is why I did a couple of small projects with Unreal Engine and three.js.
-Last but not least is functional programming.
-At first glance this paradigm might seem overwhelming and inapplicable for business environment.
-In my opinion, it just makes us look at our code from a bit different perspective.
-This is why I enjoy working with Scala.
-I believe it is friendly to those who have never worked with FP before.
-Moreover it resembles Python sometimes.

 <div>
   <a href="https://www.tensorflow.org/"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/tensorflow/tensorflow-original.svg" width="40" height="40" alt="Tensorflow" title="Tensorflow" /></a>
   <a href="https://opencv.org/"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/opencv/opencv-original.svg" width="40" height="40" alt="OpenCV" title="OpenCV" /></a>